-- acc_device_t device_type The device type; the datatype is acc_device_t, defined in openacc.h. - int vendor An identifier to identify the OpenACC vendor; contact your vendor to determine the value used by that vendor's runtime. - const void device_handle If applicable, this will be a pointer to the API-specific device information. - const void context_handle If applicable, this will be a pointer to the API-specific context information. - const void async_handle If applicable, this will be a pointer to the API-specific async queue information.
+3438 3439 • acc_device_t device_type - The device type; the datatype is acc_device_t, defined in openacc.h.
+3440 3441 • int vendor - An identifier to identify the OpenACC vendor; contact your vendor to determine the value used by that vendor's runtime.
+3442 3443 • const void device_handle - If applicable, this will be a pointer to the API-specific device information.
+3444 3445 • const void context_handle - If applicable, this will be a pointer to the API-specific context information.
+3446 3447 • const void async_handle - If applicable, this will be a pointer to the API-specific async queue information.

 According to the value of device_api a library can cast the pointers of the fields device_handle, context_handle and async_handle to the respective device API type.
-The following device APIs are defined in this interface:
+The following device APIs are defined in the interface below.
+Any implementation-defined device API type must have a value greater than acc_device_api_implementation_defined.

-5.3.
+3452 5.3.
 Loading the Library